krishal77/rainy_session_2083/README.md

-# Rainy Session 2083 – ESP32 & Microcontroller Workshop
+# Rainy Session 2083

-This repository contains the code, examples, and activity solutions from the **Rainy Session 2083 Robotics Beginner Workshop**.
+This repository contains the code, examples, and activity solutions from the **Rainy Session 2083 Robotics Beginner Workshop** organised by**Robotics Club - IOE, Pashchimanchal Campus**.

 During the 7-day workshop, I served as a tutor for two sessions focused on **Microcontrollers, ESP32, and Embedded Programming**.
 The repository was created to help participants review concepts, practice independently, and access all workshop materials in one place.